 AFD's primary goal is to bring an end to unregulated and inhumane hunts that kill thousands of small cetaceans annually.
 Initially, AFD will focus on the devastating hunts taking place in Taiji, Japan.

-AFD also works to end the practice of dolphin and whale captivity.
+AFD also works to end activities that harm Australia's marine life and to end the practice of dolphin and whale captivity.
 Scientific studies suggest that dolphins and whales suffer in confinement.
 Therefore, AFD campaigns to have the practice of cetacean captivity abolished.